 In addition to column names, values, and filters, the search bar also accepts keywords.
-You can access a list of keywords and other reference materials in the references section or in the help center.
-Open the help center by clicking Help on the top navigation bar.
+You can access a list of keywords and other reference materials in the reference section.

 Example: Simplify search with the top keyword